marioDAM/marioDAM/README.md

 <!--
 **marioDAM/marioDAM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Desarrollador de Software en proceso, cursando 2ºDAM en Madrid.
-Muy atento en seguir aprendiendo en cuanto a difentes tecnlogías o frameworks Here are some ideas to get you started:
+Muy atento en seguir aprendiendo en cuanto a difentes tecnlogías o frameworks, como pueden ser Docker, Git, Python, Java con SpringBoot,Android Studio
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...